domschl/WinSteamOnMac/README.md

 **Note:** See `Update notes` below, if you did already install an older version!

-- The minimum macOS version is macOS Sonoma 14.1, Xcode 15.1 (or Command Line Tools 15.1, newer versions __not supported__), Game Porting Toolkit v1.1
+- The minimum macOS version is macOS Sonoma 14.5, Command Line Tools 15.1 (newer versions of command line tool are __not supported__), Game Porting Toolkit 2
 - This guide only applies to Apple Silicon Macs.
 No Intel support.
 - Open a terminal (or iTerm2)
 - Make sure that rosetta is installed by entering: